East Rudham

 East Rudham is a village and civil parish in the English county of Norfolk.

 The village is located 14 mi north-east of King's Lynn and 28 mi north-west of Norwich.
+It includes the former parish of Broomsthorpe.

 History

 East Rudham's name is of Anglo-Saxon origin and derives from the Old English for 'Rudda's' homestead or village.

 Several Iron Age and Roman artefacts have been found close to East Rudham, and there is further evidence to suggest a small Roman settlement was based on the modern village.

 In the Domesday Book, East and West Rudham are recorded together as a settlement of 67 households in the hundred of Brothercross.
 In 1086, the village was divided between the East Anglian estates of Alan of Brittany, William de Warenne and Peter de Valognes.